henrysky/astroNN_spectra_paper_figures/README.rst

     from astroNN.models import load_folder

+    # replace the name of the NN folder you want to open
     neuralnet = load_folder('astroNN_0617_run001')
     # neuralnet is an astroNN neural network object, to learn more;
     # http://astronn.readthedocs.io/en/latest/neuralnets/basic_usage.html